ehtnamuh/Simple-Chat-Room-Application/readme.md

 Have membership in multiple chat rooms

-last user and chatroom he used is stored and retrieved from localstorage
+last user and chatroom is stored and retrieved from localstorage

-timer sesstion can start
+timer session starts
-but donot stop due to a bug in the usage of clearInterval()
+but does not stop due to a bug in the usage of clearInterval()

 ![alt text](Capture.JPG)